 The Council on Diversity and Inclusion organizes events that examine current issues and concerns in the Elliott School community.
-In June, the Elliott School recognized Pride Month by co-hosting a happy hour and panel discussion.
-Previous events focused on GW's month-long recognition of the Asian and Pacific Islander Heritage Celebration and recordings can be found below.
+The council has previously co-sponsored events in recognition of celebrations such as GW's Latinx Heritage Celebration, Pride Month, and Asian and Pacific Islander Heritage Celebration.
+Recordings of several past events can be found below.

 Young Professionals in Foreign Policy and Out in National Security co-hosted a virtual happy hour to discuss pressing LGBTQIA+ issues in national security and international relations.
 In addition to more substantive conversation, this event gave participants a chance to enjoy a glass of wine, chat, and develop friendships and community.

 Town Hall Webinar: Anti-Asian Racism and Strategies for Inclusion in the Wake of COVID-19